 Colonoscopies and mammograms are examples of screenings that can detect several medical conditions, some of them serious.

-If you had a colonoscopy or mammogram appointment that had to be delayed due to COVID-19, we’re beginning to reschedule these visits.
-You don’t need to do anything – our care teams will reach out to you to reschedule.
-We’ll make sure you get the right care at the right time in your diagnosis and treatment.
+If you have a time-sensitive need for a colonoscopy or mammogram, we’ll help you schedule an appointment that works for you.
+Other colonoscopies and mammograms may need to be postponed, depending on the prevalence of coronavirus in the community.
+No matter what, we’ll make sure you get the right care at the right time in your diagnosis and treatment.

 Emergencies, like heart attacks, strokes, or intense stomach or abdominal pain